Bylaws of the Board of Trustees

 Section 4 General Powers:

 The Board shall have the powers which are conferred upon it by the laws of the State of Ohio.
 It shall do all things necessary for the creation, proper maintenance and successful and continuous operation of the University and shall adopt, and from time to time as necessary, amend, alter or repeal, the Bylaws and any regulations for the conduct of the Board and the governance and conduct of the University.
-The Board shall employ, fix the compensation of, and remove the President, and such number of Deans, Professors, Teachers, Officers and other employees as the Board may deem necessary.
+The Board shall employ, fix the compensation of, and remove the President, and such number of Deans, Professors, Administrators, Officers and other employees as the Board may deem necessary.

 Section 5 Student Trustees: